tezbridge/tezbridge-legacy/README.md

 ```

 ## Donation
-If this project help you reduce time to develop, you can give me a cup of milk 😊
+If this project help you reduce time to develop, you can buy me a cup of milk 😊

 BTC: `1L1Kbm7SmmzVLAAaZi9pQdtMnR2SDERZFc`